saschagrunert/webapp.rs/README.md

 ![content screen](.github/content_screen.png "Content Screen")

-The authentication should persist, even after a manual page reload.
+The authentication should persist, it is even better after a manual page reload.
 Logging out of the application via the logout button should also work as intended.

 ### Control Flow